Kishaan/Moose-Object-Detector/README.md

 ## Steps for doing object detection using your own dataset

+### 1. Cloning the repository

-1. Clone the tensorflow's models repository using the following command and create tensorflow/models/research/object_detection/images, tensorflow/models/research/object_detection/images/train, and tensorflow/models/research/object_detection/images/test folders.
+Clone the tensorflow's models repository using the following command.
+Create tensorflow/models/research/object_detection/images, tensorflow/models/research/object_detection/images/train, and tensorflow/models/research/object_detection/images/test folders.

 ```
 https://github.com/Kishaan/Moose-Object-Detector.git
 ```

-2. Collecting and creating dataset
+### 2. Collecting and creating dataset

 Collect enough dataset and put them in the object_detection/images folder.
 Copy 80% of the images inside the object_detection/images/train and the rest 20% inside the object_detection/images/test folders.
 Annotate the images in both the folders using [LabelImg](https://github.com/tzutalin/labelImg).
 The annotated files will be saved as XML files.

-3. Creating the TFRecord files which could be fed into the model
+### 3. Creating the TFRecord files which could be fed into the model

 The XML files should be converted into CSV files before converting them into TFRecord files.
 Create a new folder called "data" inside object_detection folder and use the modified version of [datitran's](https://github.com/datitran/raccoon_dataset) xml_to_csv.py script to do this.
 To convert the csv files into TFRecord files, use the generate_tfrecord.py script.
 Change the "class_text_to_int" function according to the class/classes of your dataset.

-4. Installation and compilation
+### 4. Installation and compilation

 In order to make the object detection API work, install the following packages

 ```
 sudo apt-get install protobuf-compiler python-pil python-lxml